benjamshu/langdev/README.md

-#the language
+# THE LANGUAGE

+__CURRENT STATUS : UNDERGOING PROTO-LANGUAGE PRE-POPULATION__

-The language is a linguistic project to create a fictitious language not bound to any geographic region or culture.
-See [benjam.faint.xyz/langdev](http://benjam.faint.xyz/langdev) for more human-readable information.
+THE LANGUAGE is a linguistic project to create a fictitious language not bound to any geographic region or culture.
+See [home.benjam.xyz/langdev](http://home.benjam.xyz/langdev) for more human-readable information.

 The !DEPRECIATED! folder contains previous language attempts and information that is no longer relevant.
 The !DATA! folder contains tools and computer-data.
 The remaining folders contain information pertaining to the language in particular.